Seirdy/seirdy.one/content/posts/floss-security.md

 Source code[^2] is essential to describe a program's high-level, human-comprehensible design; it represents a contract that outlines how a developer _expects_ a program to behave.
 A compiler or interpreter[^3] must then translate it into machine instructions.
 But source code isn't always easy to map directly to machine instructions because it is part of a complex system:

-- Compilers (and sometimes even interpreters) can apply optimizations and hardening measures that are difficult to reason about.
+- Compilers (sometimes even interpreters) can apply optimizations and hardening measures that are difficult to reason about.
 This is especially true for <abbr title="Just-In-Time">JIT</abbr> compilers that leverage run-time information.
 - The operating system itself may be poorly understood by the developers, and run a program in a way that contradicts a developer's expectations.
 - Toolchains, interpreters, and operating systems can have bugs that impact program execution.
 - Different compilers and compiler flags can offer different security guarantees and mitigations.
 - All of the above points apply to each dependency and the underlying operating system, which can impact a program's behavior.

-Furthermore, all programmers are flawed mortal beings that don't always fully understand source code.
+Furthermore, all programmers are flawed mortals who don't always fully understand source code.
 Everyone who's done a non-trivial amount of programming is familiar with the feeling of encountering a bug during run-time for which the cause is impossible to find...until they notice it staring them in the face on Line 12.
 Think of all the bugs that _aren't_ so easily noticed.

 Reading the source code, compiling, and passing tests isn't sufficient to show us a program's final behavior.
 The only way to know what a program does when you run it is to...run it.[^4]